pydanny/daniel.feldroy.com/posts/2026/2026-06-farewell-doctor-who.md

 Personally, I don't care about the Doctor's sexuality.
 In my opinion, the Doctor's sexuality and love life should be at most a subplot.
 The Doctor isn't human.
 He's enigmatic, a mythical figure, famous or infamous depending on what he's done to you.
 While his companions are usually attractive, he almost never pursues them physically.

-What I do care about is that the show has compelling stories.
+What I do care about is that the show tells compelling stories.

 Unfortunately, the stories weren't compelling.
 I found myself bored.
 And in the case of the addition of magic fantasy, annoyed.